Lark Atkin-Davies: International career

-Davies made her international debut playing for England on 28 June 2015, playing against the USA as part of the 2015 Super Series.
+Davies made her international debut playing for England on 28 June 2015, playing against the US as part of the 2015 Super Series.

 She was offered a full time contract by the RFU in January 2019, which was renewed for the 2019–20 season.

 Before joining the senior team, Davies made eight appearances for the England women's rugby U20 side.
 Her first senior start came in the 2018 Women's Six Nations, when England played Italy.

 She was a member of the England team for the 2018 Women's Six Nations.
 In 2019, she played in every game of the tournament helping England to win the grand slam; her second grand slam came in the 2020 Six Nations, in which she played three games.

-In 2019 she played in the Super Series in San Diego, USA.
+In 2019 she played in the Super Series in San Diego, US.
 England came in second place.

 She was named in the England squad for the delayed 2021 Rugby World Cup held in New Zealand in October and November 2022.

 On 17 March 2025, she was called into the Red Roses side for the Six Nations Championship.
 She was named in England's squad for the Women's Rugby World Cup in England.